alihyder727/snap_working/README.md

 	- ncdump -h jupiter-test-main.nc

 - The final command will provide a netcdf output with self-descriptive units and long names.
 The final .nc file can be viewed as a movie using the ncview functionality of the netCDF library.
 However, custom scripts can be written as well.
 If using Python, you must ensure that the netCDF4 library is installed.

+NOTE: The softlinks used for the main code will be appropriately linked upon the execution of ./patch.py.